It’s the message that no vaper wants to see: the dreaded “Check Atomizer” or “No Atomizer”.

 Getting an error message on your vape is frustrating.
 Hopefully the steps up above have helped you get back to vaping.
 If this guide helped you, share it with your friends who vape!
 They’ll probably experience a “Check Atomizer” or “No Atomizer” error at some point in their vaping journey so why not give them a heads up.

 If this helped you, we would love to hear from you!
-Leave a comment down below and let us know any additional tips that you think might help!
+Leave a comment down below and let us know about any additional tips that you think might help!